COVID-19: Guidance for Using Medical Masks

 - Wash hands with soap and water for at least 20 seconds or apply alcohol-based hand sanitizer with a minimum of 60% alcohol.

 - Do not touch the front of the mask.
-Remove used the ties or ear loops.
+Remove using the ties or ear loops.

 - Medical masks should not be reused and should be safely discarded after use.
 Dispose of it in a lined garbage bin and wash hands or apply alcohol-based hand sanitizer afterward.